AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 ..
 Note::

- If you are building Azure transit solution and do not require traffic encryption between Spoke VNet and Transit VNet, skip Step 4-5 and go to Step 6b to attach Spoke VNet directly.
+ If you are building Azure transit solution and do not require traffic encryption between Spoke VNet and Transit VNet, go to section "1b.
+Attach Azure ARM Spoke through Native Peering" section below to attach Spoke VNet directly.

 |launchSpokeGW|